15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Most people purchase home insurance to eliminate some money stress.
+Most people purchase home insurance to lower their financial stress.
 They hope they never have to file a significant claim with it, but when you do, you also expect the process to be pretty straightforward.

 The problem is that the adjuster isn’t your friend, no matter how nice they seem.
 Rather, their job is to reduce what’s paid out, and they have a few secrets they don’t want you to know.

-If you have to file a claim for home insurance, you need to understand these secrets adjusters don’t want you to know.
+If you have to file a claim for home insurance, make sure you're aware of these secrets adjusters don’t want you to know.

 Delay tactics are meant to frustrate you